-- $9,054.54 would be the 20 day payoff on your trade-in.
+- $9,054.54 would be the 20-day payoff on your trade-in.

-How the "Forgot to Pay Off Your Trade-in" Scam Works
+How the Dealer Forgot to Pay Off Your Trade-in Scam Works

-The scam happens when you get a call a month or so later from your lender and find out the car dealer didn’t pay off your old car loan as agreed.
+The scam happens when you get a call from your lender a month or so later and find out the car dealer didn’t pay off your old car loan as agreed.

 When the lender calls you, you explain to them you’ve traded the car in, but that’s not a good excuse.
 YOU are the one responsible for the car loan, not the dealer.
-Your previous car loan is still in your name and you’re liable until the dealer pays the loan off.
-All the bank knows is they have a loan with YOU not with the dealership you traded it in with.
+Your previous car loan is still in your name, and you’re liable until the dealer pays the loan off.
+All the bank knows is they have a loan with YOU, not with the dealership you traded it in with.

-You’re also responsible for making not only your new car payments but your old car payments also.
-If you choose not to make the payments on the car you traded you will end up with an involuntary repossession on your credit report, further hurting your credit history.
+You’re also responsible for making both your new car payments and your old car payments.
+If you choose not to make the payments on the car you traded, you may end up with an involuntary repossession on your credit report, further hurting your credit history.

 How to Avoid the Forgot to Pay Off Your Trade-in Scam

-- Read everything before signing anything.
+- Always read everything before signing anything.

 - Make sure your trade is included on the contract and the paperwork you’re signing with the dealership.
 You should see the exact payoff amount and how much they’re giving you for your trade listed somewhere on the paperwork.
 Have them point it out to you if you don’t see it.